Multi-Task Program Error Repair and Explanatory Diagnosis: Approach Overview

 \section{Approach Overview}

 To address repairing and diagnosis difficulties while reparing program errors, we propose a novel approach as Multi-task Program Error Repair and Explanatory Diagnosis (mPRED).
+Our proposed mPRED leverages graph-based program visualization techniques, as explored in Multi-Task Program Error Repair and Explanatory Diagnosis \cite{xu2024multi}, to enhance program structure understanding.
 Figure 1 illustrates the architecture of the mPRED approach.
 Each element in Figure 1 puts an interesting research challenge that can be tackled by different machine-learning techniques.
 This approach provides an effective and intuitive solution for program error repair by combining several modals.
 This multi-task approach allows for a more comprehensive and intuitive understanding of the errors, resulting in improved accuracy and efficiency of error repair.

-\textbf{Automated program repair.} Our approach uses a pre-trained language model to encode the source code of a program with errors, followed by Reinforcement Learning from Human Feedback (RLHF) algorithm that generates corrections to the code [15].
+\textbf{Automated program repair.} Our approach builds upon prior work in program error detection and repair, including techniques like automated program repair \cite{xu2024detecting}, which uses a pre-trained language model to encode the source code of a program with errors, followed by Reinforcement Learning from Human Feedback (RLHF) algorithm that generates corrections to the code [15].
 The corrected code is then applied to the original source code, compiled, and tested to determine its success in repairing the errors.
 In addition, our method is able to generate new program errors by mimicking the location and patterns of human-made errors.
 Intermediate reasoning steps produced by the chain-of-thought can provide helpful explanations to programmers, which can be difficult to do with traditional methods.
 Figure 2 shows an example of chain-of-thought on program error repair.

 \textbf{Automated test generation and optimization.} Our approach is designed to elevate the quality of the test suite by generating test cases for both edge and extreme conditions, thereby bolstering the reliability of software and programs.
 This strategy not only enhances the quality of test cases through the generation of novel ones, but also expedites testing cycles by streamlining redundant test cases.
 The overarching goal is to ensure the highest level of software quality and reliability, optimizing performance under all conditions.